lphuberdeau/Neo4j-PHP-OGM/doc/events.md

 }
 ```

 Of course, you can listen to more then one event.
-See the [full example](#full-event-listener-example).
+See the [full example](#full-eventlistener-example) below.

 In a second step, the listener must be passed to an EventManager instance.
 After the listener was added, inject the
 EventManager into the EntityManager: